About the Public Relations Bachelor’s Program

 These courses may also be taken as Group A electives if not used to satisfy major core requirements.

 Media and Communication (9 hours):

-Students are encouraged to develop a specialization within another media and communication major area.
+Students are encouraged to develop a concentration within another media and communication major area.
 Students not desiring to specialize may take any media and communication courses in any combination to satisfy the Group B requirement, including additional public relations courses beyond those needed to satisfy the public relations core and elective requirements.

 Cognate (15 Hours):